qridwan/To-n-Fro-Ride/README.md

 # Project Name: To & Fro RIDE
 # Created by, Mohammad Ridwanul Alam

--Assignment No. 9 [Complete Web Development Courses ; offered by 'Programming Hero' ]
 -------------------------------------------------------------------------------------------

 # Main Features:
-This project is mainly based on React-Js framework, focusing on firebase authentication system.
+- This project is mainly based on React-Js framework, focusing on firebase authentication system.
-In the *Home(component) page there's four options for user to choice their vehicle to go for a trip.
+- In the *Home(component) page there's four options for user to choice their vehicle to go for a trip.
-I used Private Route here, to check does the user logged in or not?
-If the user is a guest(not registered or logged in), private Router will handover the user to the *LoginForm(component).
-After login user will be Redirect to the Destination(component) part.
-Here's some formality created...
+- I used Private Route here, to check does the user logged in or not?
+- If the user is a guest(not registered or logged in), private Router will handover the user to the *LoginForm(component).
+- After login user will be Redirect to the Destination(component) part. go to live link for more experience

 # Main Dependencies are
     react-router-dom (for handling routing)